Upper bound on heat kernels of finite particle systems of Keller-Segel type: Introduction

 The source of these analytic difficulties is, one can argue, the lack of the Hardy inequality in $\mathbb R^2$.
 Let $\langle \, \rangle$ denote the integration over $\mathbb R^{d}$, $d \geq 2$.
 If $d \geq 3$, then the (usual) Hardy inequality

 allows us to control the drift term in $L$ in terms of the quadratic form of the Laplacian, and thus allows to prove the energy inequality, which is the point of departure for De Giorgi's and Moser's methods.
-There is no Hardy inequality in dimension $d=2$ (more precisely, it is known that the corresponding to $d=2$ constant in the left-hand side of \eqref{hardy0}, i.e.\,zero, is actually the best possible constant).
-There is, however, non-trivial \textit{fractional} Hardy inequality in $\mathbb R^2$:
+There is no non-trivial Hardy inequality in dimension $d=2$.
+There is, however, a non-trivial \textit{fractional} Hardy inequality in $\mathbb R^2$:

 We will exploit that in order to estimate the heat kernel $p(t,x,y)$ of \eqref{ks} (or, rather, of a very closely related system), even though a priori there is nothing non-local about the Keller-Segel system \eqref{ks}.
 Furthermore, \eqref{frac1} will provide us with the weak well-posedness of Cauchy problem for the parabolic equation corresponding to \eqref{ks} in the shifted Hilbert triple of Bessel potential spaces $\mathcal W^{-\frac{1}{2},2}(\mathbb R^{2N}) \rightarrow \mathcal W^{\frac{1}{2},2}(\mathbb R^{2N}) \rightarrow \mathcal W^{\frac{3}{2},2}(\mathbb R^{2N})$.